Lyf-of-sakthi/Multimodal-Retrieval-Augmented-Generation-MuRAG-/README.md

 # Multimodal RAG Assistant

 ## Overview
 The **Multimodal Retrieval-Augmented Generation (RAG) Assistant** is a system that extracts and retrieves relevant text and image information from PDFs and generates responses based on user queries.
-It combines **DeepSeek-R1-Distill-Qwen-1.5B** for text processing and **BLIP** for image captioning.
+It combines **DeepSeek-R1-Distill-Qwen-1.5B** for text processing and **Salesforce BLIP Image Captioning Large** model for image captioning.

 ## Features
 - **PDF Processing**: Extracts text and images from PDFs using PyMuPDF (fitz).